-- Reset Button Press and hold this button for 10 seconds and release to reset the switch to factory defaults. - Gigabit Ethernet Ports (1-16) Connect network devices.
-Ports 15-16 are shared with SFP slots 15F-16F and disabled when SFP slots (15F-16F) are in use and can be used for uplink or downlink connections. - SFP slots (15F-16F) Supports optional 1000BASE-SX/LX mini-GBIC modules.
+- Reset Button Press and hold this button for 10 seconds and release to reset the switch to factory defaults.
+The ports LEDs will turn off to indicate that the reset was initiated. - Gigabit Ethernet Ports (1-24) Connect network devices. - 10G SFP+ Slots (25-27) Supports optional 10G SFP+ 10GBASE-SR/LR/ER/LRM/ZR/ZW and can be used for uplink or downlink connections. (ex.
+TRENDnet TEG-10GBSR/10GBS10/10GBS40)